aurora-opensource/xviz/docs/overview/concepts.md

 # XVIZ Concepts

-The description of the XVIZ protocol is based a number of concepts that are introduced here.
+The description of the XVIZ protocol is based on a number of concepts that are introduced here.

 ## Datum